-If you refuse to consent to an initial IEP offer of placement and/or services, or if you fail to respond to a request offering such services, the LEA may not use the due process procedures described below to challenge your refusal to consent for placement and/or services.
-However, if the LEA offers initial placement and services, and if you do not consent to placement and/or services, the LEA will not be considered to be in violation of the requirement to make available a FAPE to your child.
+The LEA must get informed parental consent, as described above, before assessing and/or providing special education and related services to your child.
+The LEA must make reasonable efforts to obtain a parent's informed consent before an initial assessment or reassessment of a child.
+If you refuse to consent to an initial assessment or a reassessment, the LEA may, but is not required to, use due process procedures to obtain your consent for the assessment.
+The LEA must also make reasonable efforts to obtain parent consent before the initial provision of special education and related services to your child.
+If you refuse to consent to, or fail to respond to a request for, the initial IEP placement and services, the LEA may not use the due process procedures described below to challenge your refusal to consent.
+However, when the LEA requests consent to the initial placement and services, and you do not provide it, the LEA will not be considered to be in violation of the requirement to make available a FAPE to your child.
 The LEA will also not be required to convene an IEP team meeting or develop an IEP when such consent is not provided after the LEA's request.